Tryd3x/zoomcamp/readme.md

 - Difference between `usermod` and `gpasswd`
 - Generating ssh keys and defining config
 - Learnt about `sftp` (put, get)
+- Learnt data ingestion from github into postgres via Kestra
+- Learnt about staging tables (temporary buffer table) and fact tables (cleaned table)
+- Difference between yml's `|` (literal block scalar; preserves newlines '\n') and `>` (folded block scalar; newlines '\n' replaced by whitespace).
+In simple words, `|` treats a multiline string as multiline and `>` treats multiline string as a single line.

 ### **Challenges faced**